flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 What if instead of sorting out which instructions should be executed first, we duplicate the resources into two (or more) groups called 'threads' and let the program switch between the different groups of resources (multi-threading) as it sees more fit.
 This is what IBM's engineers went for, hence the reason the PPE is [dual-issued](playstation-3#tab-3-1-instructions).
 The new technique, called **Thread level parallelism** (TLP), differentiates itself from **Instruction level parallelism** (ILP) by letting the program, as opposed to the CPU, to come up with its own solution.
 With Xenon and Cell, it's now left to the compiler and the program's multi-threading implementation to produce an efficient sequence of instructions.

 The interesting thing is that neither approach is better or worse, out-of-order processors are still found in the market (Intel/AMD still supports OoO along with an obscene amount of other techniques, while ARM adopted OoO with the Cortex-A9 in 2007).
 On top of that, those CPUs have multi-threaded cores and even bundle multiple cores within the same chip, so you get a mix of both techniques (TLP and ILP).

+##### Eroded relationships

+Whilst the omission of out-of-order may look justified from a technical standpoint, this would ultimately wither trust in IBM's long-term abilities.
+Apple, sensing that future PowerPC chips would no longer stand against Intel [@cpu-race_takahashi], was the first to abandon its partnership and switch to Intel in 2005 (just in time for [Yonah](xbox#p6-and-the-end-of-pentium-numbers)).
+Nonetheless, this didn't worry IBM, who preferred to focus on its server and gaming sector.

+The long-term outcome of PowerPC, however, became extinction.
+The aforementioned technical constraints, combined with questionable business ethics (the fact IBM secretly designed for two close rivals at once), resulted in the loss of the entire console market: Sony and Microsoft selected AMD CPUs for their next-generation console.
+A decade later, Nintendo's [Wii U](wiiu#the-last-venture-of-powerpc) would become the last console to bundle a PowerPC chip.

 ### Inside Xenon: Main Memory